projectweekend/Pi-Flashing-LED/README.md

 * Make sure your `virtualenv` is activated (see section above)
 * Clone this repo on your Pi: `git clone https://github.com/projectweekend/Pi-Flashing-LED.git`
-* Install Python requirements...from inside the cloned repo directory: `pip install -r requirements.txt`
+* Install Python requirements from inside the cloned repo directory: `pip install -r requirements.txt`
 * Fire up the web server: `sudo python server.py`
 * Hit site from any browser on your local network: `http://raspberrypi.local`